Interactive Transportation Permit Application Instructions

 Customer Number – This number is used to help identify the company and/or responsible party’s information on file.
 For current annual permit holders, the number is located on the face sheet of the permit in the upper left-hand corner next to the customer name (see picture below).
 New customers requesting a permit for the first time, leave this section blank.
 A customer number will be issued after the permit request is processed.

-- Complete address (physical address or P.O.
+- Address – Complete address (physical address or P.O.
 Box) of responsible person or company.
+Tow trucks may not use a P.O.
+Box and must use a physical address.
 The completed annual permit will be mailed to this address.
 All requests from permit services will be mailed directly to the permit service company address.
 Please provide the permit service address in Box 19.

 Vehicle Width – This entry is mandatory for all applications.
 This is the width of the vehicle hauling the load, or the width of a fixed load vehicle such as a crane.
 The entry should be in feet and inches.
 On certain vehicles the California Vehicle Code (CVC) 35104 allows a width of 10 feet max.